 To wrap up this discussion, I want to raise the question whether a b(2) mandatory (no opt out) class action is appropriate in this case.
 For this section to apply, the injunctive relief must necessarily apply to the entire class, making a right to opt out futile.
 The Supreme Court recently clarified that b(2) classes are appropriate only when a single injunction necessarily governs the entire class’s claims.
 “The key to the (b)(2) class,” Justice Scalia wrote for the Court in Wal-mart v.
 Dukes, “is ‘the indivisible nature of the injunctive . . . remedy warranted — the notion that the conduct is such that it can be enjoined . . . only as to all of the class members or as to none of them.'”
 For example, the advisory committee notes to Rule 23(b)(2) cite civil rights cases in which a defendant is charged with discriminating on a class basis or in antitrust cases where a patent holder enforced an invalid patent.
 An employer either discriminated or it didn’t; a patent is either valid or invalid.
 Relief relating to these issues thus necessarily applies to the entire class.

 The nature of the injunctive relief provided by the proposed settlement, the objectors argue, does not fit this paradigm.
-The centerpiece is the provision restricting Visa’s and Mastercard’s right to prohibit merchants from surcharging credit card transactions.
+The centerpiece is the provision restricting Visa’s and Mastercard’s right to prohibit merchants from surcharging credit card transactions. frequent flyer credit cards are apparently mainly affected by this.
 Yet, the settlement empowers the defendants to enter individual agreements with merchants to discourage them from surcharging.
 Because the settlement both (1) permits surcharging and (2) specifically authorizes Visa and MasterCard to enter agreements with particular merchants that prohibit surcharging, the objectors argue, the proposed settlement would not enjoin the defendants in a way that is necessarily applicable to the entire class.
 Because opting out would be feasible, Rule 23(b)(2) is an inappropriate vehicle for this settlement.
 Prof. Sykes does not address this issue in his report.
 Hopefully, some class action experts can weigh in.